rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 # End-to-End ML Systems Development

-The goal of this tutorial is to practice managing end-to-end ML experiments.
-An end-to-end ML experiments includes many phases, such as data collection, data pre-processing, **not just running experiments for the ML models**.
+The goal of this tutorial is to discuss and practice managing end-to-end ML system development.
+An end-to-end ML system development  includes many phases, such as data collection, data pre-processing, **not just running experiments for the ML models**.

 ## Motivation and study goal

 Managing a machine learning project is a very complicated process involving a huge manual effort.
 How can you effectively manage the end-to-end process from having a dataset to a functioning prediction models?

-## Requirements, Data for Model development, and Managing Metadata about data
+## Requirements, data for model development, and metadata about data

 ### Important questions
-You start building an ML model based on data.
+You start building an ML model based on existing data.
 Key steps in preparing data

 * Investigate the data you have for model development
 * Identify requirements for your ML model/service